-- The structural part of the class diagram can be mapped to a relational schema by employing the techniques that we described earlier for mapping an ER diagram to a Relational Schema. - The behavioral part of the class diagram (e.g. operation) could be turned into triggers or stored procedures.
+- The structural part of the class diagram can be mapped to a relational schema by employing the techniques that we described earlier for mapping an ER diagram to a Relational Schema. - Some part of the behaviour of the class diagram (e.g. some operations) could be turned into triggers or stored procedures.